emotion-js/emotion/.changeset/strange-kids-change.md

 ---
+'@emotion/react': minor
-'@emotion/styled': patch
+'@emotion/styled': minor
 ---

-Fix hydration mismatches if `React.useId` is used
+Fixed hydration mismatches if `React.useId` (the upcoming API of the React 18) is used within a tree below our components.